ozkary/angularjs-auth-token-management/README.md

 Server:
 NodeJS server with open and secured APIs.
 The API are secured with a JWT token

-Branches:
+<h1>Branches</h1>

-Master Branch:  Use this branch to take a look at how an application can consume and manage a security token(JWT) Auth Branch:    Use this branch to look at the version of the code that contains the authorization changes.
+<b>Master Branch:</b>  Use this branch to take a look at how an application can consume and manage a security token(JWT)
+<b>Auth Branch:</b>    Use this branch to look at the version of the code that contains the authorization changes.